forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 {% include code-in-postgres/in-order-by-limit.js %}
 {% endhighlight %}

 This code, despite there being a lot of it is relatively straight forward.
-We get a list of `raceId` from the `qryRaces` function.
-Once we have this we will order by the `raceId` from largest to smallest and take the one off the top.
-This is the last race.
+We get a list of `raceId` and `round` from the `qryRaces` function.
+Once we have this we will order by the `round` from largest to smallest and take the first one.
+This is the last race of the season.

-After this we feed the `raceId` of the last race in 2017 directly into the `qryStandings` functions to get the results from the last race.
-Finally we sort by the `points` column, from largest to smallest, solely for presentation reasons.
+After this we feed that `raceId` directly into the `qryStandings` functions to get the results from the last race.
+Finally we are forced to use a more complicated sorting function for stability, because some drivers have the same amount of points before presenting our desired columns.

 ### Pro's